13 Technologies To Support Your Meditation Practice

 Paced Breathing is another free deep breathing app that offers more control than Breathe Well.
 Users can control all 4 cycles of the breath and set the inhalation, hold, exhalation, and pause before the next breath.
 I use this app for exercises to build pulmonary control, techniques like boxed breathing and other pranayama exercises.
 Most of the presets I've created set breathing to a frequency of 6 per minute or less.

 For the last 3 years, I ran an informal study with children and found a statistically significant correlation between hrv and affect (behavior, impulsivity, and anxiety).
-The lower the hrv score, the more anxious, distractible, or impulsive the child. hrv, I found, could, with training, be improved.
+The lower the hrv score, the more anxious, distractible, or impulsive the child.
+HRV, I found, could, be improved with training.